Meraalawi/Hello-World/README.md

-This is a java Hello World appliction .
+This is a java appliction that contain multiple enums and classes of different type of cars.